 Implementing a nationally recognised information security standard such as the Cyber Essentials certification provides you with the necessary precautionary measures to protect your network and the information stored within it while minimising both internal and external threats.
 By following the guidelines set out by the NCSC, the Cyber Essentials certification helps to educate its subjects about where their security posture is weak and how they can protect their business from cyber threats.

-Should an organisation with an annual turnover of less than £20,000,000 achieves self-assessed certification covering their whole organisation to either the basic level of Cyber Essentials or the IASME Standard, they are automatically awarded Cyber Liability Insurance, covering up to £25,000 of damages.
+Should an organisation with an annual turnover of less than £20,000,000 achieve self-assessed certification covering their whole organisation to either the basic level of Cyber Essentials or the IASME Standard, they are automatically awarded Cyber Liability Insurance, covering up to £25,000 of damages.

 Cyber Essentials PLUS

-Cyber Essentials Plus is a more advanced certification that picks up on the technical controls outlined in the initial Cyber Essentials certification.
+Cyber Essentials Plus is a more advanced certification that builds on the technical controls outlined in the initial Cyber Essentials certification.
 This certification is only awarded if the organisation passes an audit conducted by OmniCyber Security which evaluates the technical controls outlined as part of the basic Cyber Essentials engagement.
 The technical controls OmniCyber Security will audit are:

-- Firewalls
+• Firewalls

-- Secure Configuration
+• Secure Configuration

-- User Access Control
+• User Access Control

-- Malware Protection
+• Malware Protection

-- Security Update Management
+• Security Update Management

 During the Cyber Essentials Plus Audit, the auditor will conduct both an external and internal vulnerability scan that will highlight the weaknesses of your cyber environment.
 To pass this exam, a clean scan that consists of no ‘critical’ or ‘high’ vulnerabilities will be required.
-It’s quite common for organisations to fail at this element of the engagement as the vulnerability scanner will highlight flaws that may leave your organisation exposed.
-With a Cyber Essentials Plus Gap Analysis through OmniCyber Security, we can highlight areas of weakness before the audit giving you time to remediate the weaknesses found before certification.
-Because of the technical audit required for Cyber Essential Plus, this certification is regarded as highly suitable for all businesses looking for a genuine improvement in their current cybersecurity posture.
+It’s quite common for organisations to fail at this stage of the assessment as the vulnerability scanner will highlight flaws that may leave your organisation exposed.

 Cyber Essentials 5 Controls

 Devices and software are typically released with default security settings.
-These settings often air on the side of providing connectivity and functionality, over vault-like security.
+These settings often err on the side of providing connectivity and functionality, over vault-like security.
 If settings remain at their default, then this provides opportunities for cybercriminals to get unauthorised access to your data.

 2. Configure your firewall